MaskoFortwana/CyberArk-WebConnect/docs/ErrorHandling.md

 ## Conclusion

-The ChromeConnect error handling system provides robust mechanisms for detecting, reporting, and recovering from failures.
-Following these guidelines will help ensure a resilient and maintainable application.
+The WebConnect error handling system provides robust mechanisms for detecting, reporting, and recovering from failures.
+Following these guidelines will help ensure a resilient and maintainable application that gracefully handles the complexities of automated web authentication.